Kovalevskyi-Academy/KovalevskyiAcademyTooling/apps/cli/README.md

 ## Installation
 For both compilation from source and execution `OpenJDK` or any valid JDK is required.
 Apache Maven >= 3.5 is also required for building from the source.

-You can clone the repository and execute `mvn clean package --projects :cli` in the root directory.
+You can clone the repository and execute `mvn clean package -am --projects :cli` in the root directory.
 Then `talos` binary executable will be created in the `target` directory.
 An instance of `talos` is also copied in `$HOME/.local/bin/` directory.
 The `$HOME/.local/bin/` can be appended to the `PATH`.

 ## Usage